-10 Tips for Keeping Children Safe in Extreme Heat
+10 Heat Safety Tips for Keeping Children and Families Safe

-Extreme heat can cause illness and dehydration and even death.
+Extreme heat can cause illness, dehydration and even death.
 People who are at greater risk from the effects of heat include children, senior citizens and those who live in urban areas.
-Save the Children’s experts offer these steps to help keep children safe in extreme heat.
+Save the Children’s experts offer these 10 heat safety tips to keep children safe.

 - Never leave children unsupervised in parked cars.